 Garlic, ginger, and chilli work wonderfully together to make this delicious prawn dish.

 These garlic, ginger, and chilli prawns use all fresh ingredients instead of dried, which packs them with plenty of flavour.
 We’ve used raw king prawns but you easily use ready-cooked prawns.
-At just 196 calories and 4g of fat per serving this garlic, ginger, and chilli prawns is a great option if you’re counting calories or opting for low calorie meals.
+At just 217 calories and 6.1g of fat per serving this garlic, ginger, and chilli prawns is a great option if you’re counting calories or opting for low calorie meals (opens in new tab).

 - 2 tsp rapeseed oil or sesame oil